 These pigments are chemicals, and their color imbuing capacities can be changed by the pH, association with certain minerals such as iron or magnesium, and temperature.
 An interesting example of this is the coloration of roses and blue cornflower.
 The colors of both the flowers are caused by the same anthocyanin, the red and the blue.
 A 2005 paper published in Nature found that the blue is the result of a ‘superstructure’ of 6 pigment molecules associated with magnesium, iron, and calcium ions.
 This is fascinating color manipulation!

 The color of a flower is decided by the hereditary genome of the plant to which it belongs; therefore, the color of the flowers of a plant is decided long before the flowers are born.
 Plant DNA has information to create certain machines, or enzymes that catalyze changes to the various organic molecules, creating the host of pigments we have today.
 You can think of it as a chemistry lab within every flower, with DNA as the instruction manual!

 Also Read: Why Do You See Various Shades Of Green In A Garden?

 Why Are Flowers Colored?

 The colors of flowers are not just for humans to enjoy, but actually serve far more significant purposes.
-Flowers need to reproduce, and for those plants that depend on reproduction through pollination, colors are very important.
-Brightly colored flowers attract insects and bees, which are the largest contributors to plants’ reproduction, as they can carry pollen to other plants.
-Thus, flowers are brightly colored to attract insects.
+Plants need to reproduce, and for that they depend on reproduction through pollination.
+And for that, they need to entice pollinators like insects and birds to visit them.
+Evolution drove flowers to bright colors as a strategy to